Allegany County, New York Records

 The Allegany County Courthouse is located in Belmont, New York.
 Also contact local Town Clerks.
 They are responsible for vast amounts of local information from deeds, property transfers, and genealogical materials.
 Research on place and road names, the history of property transfers and much more are available through your Town Clerk.
 They are a tremendous resources.
 Learn More About State of New York Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Allegany county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Allegany County Clerk has Land Records from 1807, Court Records from 1807 and Naturalization Records.
 State court naturalization records remain in custody of the county clerks.
 Older court naturalization records have been transferred to the National Archives--Northeast Region.
 The County Clerk is the keeper of most civil and criminal trial court records for Supreme Court and County Court, naturalizations, marriages (1908–35), censuses (Some county clerks' offices hold duplicate copies of some of the State censuses taken periodically between 1825 and 1925 and copies of the federal census), as well as deeds and mortgages.